trekkspace/samp-tools-news-reporters/README.md

-# Script pentru AG-uri
+# Easy News Reporters Group Activity.

 Imgui Tool for the Romanian Bugged RP Server.
 Writed in Lua.

 How does it look in the game?